cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/bundle-composition.md

 A configuration bundle may consist of the following YAML file types:

 - **bundle** (required) - This file is an index file that describes the bundle, references the other files in the bundle and must be named `bundle.yaml`.
 Any files not listed in this file will not be included in the controller bundle (even if it is in the bundle's directory).
-It also (optionally) allows you to specify an `availabilityPattern` which a regular expression that controls what controllers can use the bundle based on their location on Operations Center.
+It also (optionally) allows you to specify an `availabilityPattern` which is a regular expression that controls what controllers can use the bundle based on their location on Operations Center.
 - **jcasc** (optional) - This file contains the Jenkins configuration (global configuration, credentials, plugin configuration, etc), as defined by the Jenkins [Configuration as Code plugin](https://github.com/jenkinsci/configuration-as-code-plugin).
 - **plugins** (optional) - This file contains a list of all the plugins to be installed on the controller.
 Plugins that are not in the [CloudBees Assurance Program (CAP)](https://docs.cloudbees.com/docs/admin-resources/latest/assurance-program/) have to be added with a Plugin Catalog and to this file.
 - **catalog** (optional) - This file defines the catalog of versioned plugins outside of the CloudBees Assurance Program (CAP) that are available for installation on the controller.
 An optional location can also be specified for plugins that are not available in the standard update centers.
 Adding plugins to a catalog only makes them available to install and they still must be added to the plugins file above.
 - **rbac** (optional) - This file defines the RBAC groups and roles at the root level of a controller.
-- **items** (optional) - This file defines items (folders, jobs, etc) to be created on the controller.
+- **items** (optional) - This file defines items (folders, jobs, etc), and optionally, RBAC for folders to be created on the controller.

 {{% notice note %}}
 You may have noticed that all the file types except for the **bundle** file are optional and wonder if it would make sense to have a configuration bundle that only had a **bundle** file.
-We will see in a later lab that it is useful with bundle inheritance.
+We will see in a later lab that it can be useful with bundle inheritance.
 {{% /notice %}}

 In this lab we will explore the configuration bundle assigned to your Ops controller when it was dynamically provisioned.